JoseMokeni/Image-Colorization/README.md

 Every epoch takes about 3 to 4 minutes on Colab.
 After about 20 epochs you should see some reasonable results.

 Okay.
-I let the model train for some longer (about 100 epochs).
+We let the model train for some longer (about 100 epochs).
 Here are the results of our baseline model:

 ![baseline](./files/baseline.png)